To Ditch the Envelope?

 Envelopes are Down 15%, While Postcard Usage Increases

-Between 2013 and 2021, we’ve been observing a trend of companies using less postcards – an average of 15% less, to be exact, while postcard usage has steadily increased.
+Between 2013 and 2021, we’ve been observing a trend of companies using less envelopes – an average of 15% less, to be exact, while postcard usage has steadily increased.
 “We’re seeing marketers changing how they campaign – with less pieces and copy,” along with less space to market.
 Furthermore, when it comes to word count, “over the last 20 years…direct mail copy has (shortened) by 62%“.
 This has meant shorter sentences, shorter and fewer paragraphs (if any), and less bullet points across both postcards and enveloped letters.
 What this has also meant?
 Marketers and businesses alike have learned to only use the information that customers want and need, not all the information.
 Plus, with the paper shortages we’ve suffered from in the past few years, why use more when you can use less?

 Why Postcards?